-Florida School of Ju-Jitsu
+Florida School of Ju-Jitsu and Tai Chi

 Goshin Ju-Jitsu